gabeduke/opsdroid-docker/README.md

 # Docker-Compose Opsdroid

+*TL/DR*
+This repository will quickly deploy the opsdroid bot alongside a Jenkins instance in docker containers using docker-compose. using a connector of your choice you can easily build jobs.
+This also provides a template how to use docker-compose to deploy an opsdroid bot alonside a service of your choice.
+To use your new skill, simply modify the `includes.yaml` file to pull in your skill's docker-compose file.

 This repository makes it easy to extend the opsdroid bot with custom modules using Docker and Docker-Compose.
-Custom modules and configurations are mounted into a docker container running opsdroid, without the overhead of obsdroid libraries in your development environment.
-This project assumes that you are already familiar with extending opsdroid, please reference the official [documentation](http://opsdroid.readthedocs.io/en/latest/configuration-reference/) for more information.
-More information on debugging your module in Intellij can be found [below](Debugging).
+This project assumes that you are already familiar with using opsdroid, please reference the official [documentation](http://opsdroid.readthedocs.io/en/latest/configuration-reference/) for more information.

-Provided is an example connection to Jenkins as a self contained docker-compose package.
-The `jenkins_home` directory is mounted to the project workspace for persistant data.
+In the provided is an example connection to Jenkins, the `jenkins_home` directory is mounted to `.jenkins_home`.
+This directory can be copied to wherever you intend to deploy your final project.
+To deploy a bot using this repository, first make sure you have the pre-requisites installed (listed below).
+You will likely want to clone the skills that will be used into a sibling directory.
+You will need to adjust the `includes.yaml` file to the relative path to the skill directory.
+You will need to modify any paths in the skill `docker-compose.yaml` file as well.
+All configurations are mounted from the config directory, you will want to add any connectors or skills that you have in your normal configuration file.

+## Run

+*Setup:*
+* Make sure you have the [prerequisites](Prerequisites) installed.
+* in the `config` directory in this repository, copy `jenkins_credentials.yaml.example` to `jenkins_credentials.yaml` with the username and password you intend to use when setting up Jenkins.
+This will allow the opsdroid bot to connect and build jobs.
+You may also want to add any skills or customizations from another opsdroid configuration to the `configuration.yaml` file.

 *Deploy:*

-To deploy a bot using this repository, you will likely want to fork the project so you can track custom module changes.
-When you're ready to deploy to your production server, simply pull the repository and from the project root run `docker-compose up -d`.
+* Run `./build_stack.sh`.
+This will pull in the remote docker-compose file for the Opsdroid-Jenkins skill, merge it with the docker-compose file in this repository, and deploy the bot container alongside a jenkins instace.
+    * Verify the containers are running: `docker ps`
+    * Verify the bot is running: `docker logs opsdroid` (`CTRL + C` to exit)
+    * Verify Jenkins is running: `docker logs jenkins`.
+On first run, make sure you grab the *First Time Authentication Token* (`CTRL + C` to exit)

+*Usage:*
+* You can access jenkins at [localhost:8080](http://localhost:8081).
+The first time access token can be found by running `docker logs jenkins` in a terminal
+    * If following the example then you will need to create a jenkins job called `builder` that takes no parameters
+* Using the opsdroid desktop connector, type `build`.
+If you navigate back to jenkins in your browser, you will see the job queue and execute.

 ## Prerequisites:

+*Opsdroid Connector*
+* To follow the example in this tutorial you will want to have the [Opsdroid Desktop Client](https://github.com/opsdroid/opsdroid-desktop) installed.
+This will allow communication via websocket to the containerized bot.

 *Docker:*
 * You will need to install [docker](https://docs.docker.com/engine/installation/)
 * You will need to install [docker-compose](https://docs.docker.com/compose/install/)
 * you will need to install [compose-addons](https://github.com/dnephin/compose-addons): `pip install compose-addons`

-*Packages and Env:*

-You will need the opsdroid packaged installed as a library in order to develop your modules.
-These steps may be skipped if you already have a module built and just wish to run the bot.
-However, if you need to reference opsdroid for debugging or import purposes, these steps will be important.
-* Set up a virtualenv & activate: `virtualenv --python=/usr/bin/python3.6 .env && . .env/bin/activate`
-* Install opsdroid: `pip3 install opsdroid`

-## Usage:

-*to run*

-* (from project root): `docker-compose up --build`, use the `-d` flag to run as a daemon

-    *Jenkins:*

-    * After running compose up, get the first time token from docker logs `docker logs jenkins` and finish the install steps at [localhost:8081](http://localhost:8081/)
-    * Create a job with no parameters called builder
-    * Copy the config file [config/jenkins_credentials.yaml.example](config/jenkins_credentials.yaml.example) to `config/jenkins_credentials.yaml` with the username and password your just created
-    * Connect to the [websocket](localhost:8080) and type `build`.
-You will see that the newly created job is executed

-*to extend:*

-* Customise `config/configuration.yaml` according to he [documentation conventions](http://opsdroid.readthedocs.io/en/latest/configuration-reference/)
-* add a skill module to the `modules/` directory.
-This will be mounted to the container into the opsdroid `skills/` directory

-## Debugging (incomplete):

-* This repository is optimized for development in Intellij and includes a run configuration for the docker enviornment.
-    * You will need to build an image to reference: `docker-compose build`
-    * In terminal, get the image id for the container that was created `docker ps -aqf "name=opsdroid"`
-    * In the Edit configurations menu, you will need to replace the image id with the referece from the previous step
-    * You can now run the container directly through Intellij `Shift + F10` or debug `Shift + F9`

-## Jenkins
+## Project Structure:

-* After running compose up, get the first time token from docker logs `docker logs jenkins` and finish the install steps at [localhost:8081](http://localhost:8081/)
-* get your api token from [localhost:8081/me/configure](http://localhost:8081/me/configure)
+This section provides more detail into how this repository operates & details how to use docker-compose with opsdroid.

+---

+#### `Includes.yaml`

+The includes file is what brings in remote docker-compose files.
+The sytax is important for allowing *docker-compose addons* (*dcao*) to perform it's magic.
+I recommend building your custom opsdroid skills in a sibling directory to this project and using the relative path to the compose file in the `includes.yaml` file.
+The namespace is also important for *dcao* to tie multiple compose files together

+#### `Docker-Compose-core.yaml`

+The compose core file is used as a base when *dcao* merges compose files together.
+Anything defined here will be over written if re-defined in subsequent compose files in the `includes.yaml`

+#### `build_stack.sh`

+Build stack is a simple shell script to run the deploy pipeline from start to finish.

+#### `./config`

+Opsdroid allows the syntax `!include` in it's configuration files and referenced by relative paths.
+If you extend your skill configuration using includes, you can host them in this directory.
+The entire directory is mounted into the container and should provide all of the necessary configuration the opsdroid container needs to operate.